Medieval contraception: Coitus interruptus

-Coitus interruptus is an example of a contraceptive behavior utilized in Medieval times.
+Coitus interruptus is an example of a contraceptive behavior utilized in medieval times.
 This is the case with onanism, which is clearly distinguished from masturbation.
 In the biblical telling, Onan was unwilling to procreate with Tamar, so he withdrew before climax and “spilled his seed on the ground”.
 Masturbation is seen as a form of self arousal, while onanism was viewed as a form of contraception.
-U.S. Senator John T. Noonan has written extensively on this topic and believed that the first, certain dated reference to onanism appeared in the ninth century.
+U.S. judge John T. Noonan has written extensively on this topic and believed that the first, certain dated reference to onanism appeared in the ninth century.
 At the beginning, practices of coitus interruptus has been linked to circles of prostitution and illicit love affairs within the Middle Ages.
 From there, it took the decisive step towards widespread practice and began entering into conventional sexual relationships, such as marriage.
 The trigger of this development – assuming other mental and moral conditions – was provided by economic hardship.
 Population control was not a brand new topic during the time.
 "If too many children are being born," stated the ancient Greek philosopher Plato, writing of the ideal city, "there are measures to check propagation."
 Medieval demography has been linked to the church's teaching on birth control.
 Demographic statistics of the early fifteenth century provide evidence that married couples were limiting the number of offspring they had, likely with such methods as coitus interruptus.
 This was particularly true with poor couples and in periods of economic hardship.
 The purposeful prevention of pregnancy is brought into juxtaposition with the church's moralist denunciation of contraception.

 The Catholic Church

 The Catholic Church sees procreation as an essential end of marriage, and entering into an intentionally childless marriage nullifies the sacrament of matrimony.
-This goes back as far as Pope Gregory IX and his decretal dating from between 1227 and 1234 which declared that marriages contracted by parties intending to avoid having offspring were ipso facto or null.
+This goes back as far as Pope Gregory IX and his decretal dating from between 1227 and 1234 which declared that marriages contracted by parties intending to avoid having offspring were ipso facto null.